doomedramen/playwright-coverage-reporter/README.md

 ### How It Works

-1. **Discovers Server Config**: Reads your `playwright.config.js` file to find `webServer` configuration
+1. **Auto-Detects Playwright Config**: Automatically reads your `playwright.config.js` file
+2. **Extracts Patterns**: Pulls test directories, patterns, and server configuration
-2. **Starts Server**: Launches your dev server using the same command Playwright uses
+3. **Starts Server Automatically**: If `webServer` is configured, launches it using the same command Playwright uses
-3. **Waits for Ready**: Checks that the server is responding before proceeding
+4. **Waits for Ready**: Checks that the server is responding before proceeding
-4. **Runs Analysis**: Performs coverage analysis on the running server
+5. **Runs Analysis**: Performs coverage analysis on the running server
-5. **Cleanup**: Automatically stops the server when analysis completes
+6. **Cleanup**: Automatically stops the server when analysis completes

+> 💡 **Smart Behavior**: The tool automatically enables dev server startup when it finds `webServer` configuration in your Playwright config.
+Use `--no-web-server` to disable this behavior.

 ### Playwright Web Server Configuration